 Whether you own a business or a residence, as a Los Angeles property owner, you are liable for maintaining a safe environment for people who are lawfully visiting your property.
+Maintaining a safe environment includes preventing slip and fall accidents.
 You are responsible for regularly assessing the structures, sidewalks, parking lots, and land you own for possible hazards.
 If a hazard is identified, you must make a reasonable effort to restore the safety of your property.
-Otherwise, someone who slips and falls could slap you with a premises liability lawsuit that costs tens of thousands, if not millions, in legal fees, settlements, or damage awards.
+Otherwise, someone who slips and falls could contact a Los Angeles personal injury attorney and slap you as the property owner with a premises liability lawsuit that costs tens of thousands, if not millions, in legal fees, settlements, or damage awards.

 Find out what you can do to decrease the likelihood of pedestrians injuring themselves on your property.

 Set aside funds for sidewalk and parking lot repairs.

 Slip and fall accidents on sidewalks are surprisingly commonplace — even in places like Los Angeles, where ice and snow removal isn’t a factor.
 Cracked, uneven sidewalks are a preventable tripping hazard.
 City officials used to set aside money for the maintenance of our sidewalks, but started taking their chances after the 2008 recession, when funds became tight.
 In the end, they wound up paying far more on damage control than they would have paid in preventative measures.
 It took a lawsuit filed by attorneys on behalf of the disabled and over $6 million in trip-and-fall payouts in less than four years to finally prompt Los Angeles leaders to take action.
 City Council has pledged $1.3 billion to cover repairs of 40% of all publicly-owned LA sidewalks.

 If you own a business, train your employees.